CMU-17-214/f2023/labs/lab06.md

   - Refactoring: identify an object that already holds all/most of these parameters, or create a “parameter Object” if not; pass that instead.
 If this does not apply, identify if any parameters require a method call to compute on the caller’s side; move that method call into the method.

 7. **Refused bequest**: two classes are connected through inheritance despite rather limited similarities (excessive coupling).
-  - Refactoring: either restructure the hierarchy to a much simpler superclass object (if inheritance is really appropriate to the remainder), or (more commonly) extract a delegate for the shared functionality
+  - Refactoring: either restructure the hierarchy to a much simpler superclass object (if inheritance is really appropriate to the remainder), or (more commonly) extract a delegate for the shared functionality.